 Having been bitten by the entrepreneurial bug, I fell in love with building companies – particularly those with a mission to make a difference in the world.
 I joined a few boards and subsequently ran Healthy Humans, a healthcare startup connecting patients and caregivers around a model of collaborative health to reduce the incidence of chronic disease, partnering with some of the world’s top physicians.

 I subsequently co-founded ROAR for Good, a wearable tech B-corporation focused on reducing assaults and empowering women.
 ROAR launched a very successful crowdfunding campaign, leading to the company’s initial development and shipment of over ten-thousand safety modules around the world, helping impact many lives.

 I was honored to deliver the commencement addresses for Drexel University (2020) and Penn State University School of Graduate Professional Studies (2015).

 I was an early advisor and partner for TechGirlz, a nonprofit focused on reducing the gender gap in technology occupations.
 And I developed and taught the career track curriculum for the Philadelphia chapter of Girl Develop It, a national nonprofit dedicated to helping women pursue careers in software development.
 I am an advisor for Drexel’s HeForSWE, a coalition of men advocating for women in engineering and working with women to create an inclusive and diverse tech culture.
+I gratefully support Hiring Our Heroes and their efforts helping transitioning veterans and their spouses find success in the next stage of their careers.
 And I was honored to receive the 2017 Alumni Entrepreneur of the Year award from Drexel University.

 I speak and write on topics related to leadership, business strategy, product-market fit, fundraising, social-impact business, lean startup, productivity, personal growth, self-improvement, and male allyship in the business environment.